natan-holtzman/natan-holtzman.github.io/_teaching/2020-spring-teaching-1.md

 #location: "Stanford, CA"
 ---

-I was the Teaching Assistant for "Remote Sensing of Hydrology" in Spring 2020, with Prof. Alex Konings as the instructor.
+I was the Teaching Assistant for "Remote Sensing of Hydrology" in Spring 2020, with Prof. Alexandra Konings as the instructor.